Chryso1392001/TrustGuard-AI/README.md

 🤝 Contributing
 Pull requests, issue reports and suggestions are welcome!
-If you use or adapt SafeTalk-AI for business, a mention or star is appreciated.
+If you use or adaptTrustGuard AI for business, a mention or star is appreciated.

 🔒 Security Notice
 Production Use: If deploying commercially, set up proper environment variables, secure endpoints, and never expose sensitive training data.